-I am Di Wu (吳迪), a first-year Ph.
-D. student in Computer Science at Northwestern University.
+I’m Di Wu (吳迪), a second-year PhD student in Computer Science at Northwestern University, working in the tiilt Lab advised by Professor Marcelo Worsley.

 I explore how interactive systems can become physical, embedded, and intuitive—not just moving interfaces onto the human body, but turning the human body into the interface itself, in the spirit of Ivan Sutherland’s Ultimate Display, where the boundaries between perception and control dissolve, and actuation and sensing fuse into experience.
 To realize this vision, I advocate for a systematic design space that spans material innovation, device fabrication, power management, and human-computer interaction—toward soft, embodied devices that seamlessly weave into the fabrics of everyday life.
 Within this fabric, new possibilities emerge—in assistive technology, rehabilitation, and embodied learning.